squidward5/RRA-Importer/README.md

   <img src="https://raw.githubusercontent.com/squidward5/RRA-Importer/refs/heads/main/Preview.png" width="800">
 </p>

-For too long, many RIVALS thumbnail makers have struggled importing certain assets into Blender.
-But now, everyone's problems are now solved.
+<b>For too long, many RIVALS thumbnail makers have struggled importing certain assets into Blender.
+But now, everyone's problems are now solved.<b>

 # Introducing RRA Importer
 A free-to-use Blender add-on that let's you import assets with just a few clicks.
 Super reliable and easy to use.